single-spa/single-spa.js.org/docs/starting-from-scratch.md

 ### a) Folder setup

-We will be using React to create the home component.
+We will be using React to create the `Home` SPA.
 Using your package manager, add `react`, `react-dom`, and the single-spa React helper [single-spa-react](ecosystem-react.md).

 ```bash
 yarn add react react-dom single-spa-react